itsjustlife/dimmi/ARKHIVE/Who/Individuals/Business_Leaders_Entrepreneurs/Steve_Jobs_Apple_Co_founder.md

+WHAT: iPhone
+WHEN: Founded 1976
-WHAT: iPhone; WHEN: Founded 1976; WHERE: USA
+WHERE: USA